Packmanager9/DitzBitz/README.md

 # DitzBitz
-A webpage for Packmanager9's DitzBitz page featuring a variety of game's and web trinkets.
+A webpage for Packmanager9's DitzBitz page featuring a variety of games and web trinkets.